Updated: Nov 14, 2022

 There is plenty of Premier League experience within the squad with former Southampton center-back Maya Yoshida the nation’s captain.

-The 33-year-old, who now plays for Sampdoria in Italy, is vastly experienced having played 115 times for his country.
+The 34-year-old, who now plays for Sampdoria in Italy, is vastly experienced having played 121 times for his country.

 Coach Hajime Moriyasu has several other exciting options at his disposal with the likes of Takumi Minamino, Takefusa Kubo, and Kaoru Mitoma all possessing plenty of attacking flair and guile.

-While Minamino doesn’t play that regularly for Liverpool, he’s never let Reds manager Jurgen Klopp down when asked upon and has a solid goalscoring record for his nation too.
+While Minamino didn’t play that regularly for Liverpool, he never let Reds manager Jurgen Klopp down when asked upon and has a solid goalscoring record for his nation too.

-Though only a newcomer to the Japanese squad, Mitoma has begun his international career in fine style scoring twice in his three appearances so far.
+Though only a newcomer to the Japanese squad, Mitoma has begun his international career in fine style, scoring twice in his first three appearances.

 They came in an important fixture too as his two goals saw Japan beat Australia – the side who were hot on their heels in their World Cup qualifying group.

-Japan currently doesn’t have too many injury concerns to be worried about.
+Japan have a few injury concerns to be worried about.

-However, two of their first-choice defenders have suffered injury issues this campaign with captain Maya Yoshida troubled by thigh problems and Arsenal’s right-back Takehiro Tomiyasu out for a couple of months with a calf injury.
+Furthermore, two of their first-choice defenders have suffered injury issues this campaign with captain Maya Yoshida troubled by thigh problems and Arsenal’s right-back Takehiro Tomiyasu having also had fitness issues.